 google search console - performance report.

-We have all seen them, 404 errors mean that Googlebots are struggling to find pages.
-This can be due to a myriad of reasons, sometimes the page no longer exists in the place the bot has access to or sometimes the page is now blank.
+We have all seen them, 404 errors mean that Googlebots are struggling to find pages and this is one of the most detrimental yet common Search Console errors.
+This can look like a server error and may be due to a myriad of reasons, sometimes the page no longer exists in the place the bot has access to or sometimes the page is now blank.

 A Soft 404 From Submitted URL